Vyral/base-template/_posts/2018-05-14-the-truth-about-building-wealth-through-real-estate.md

 Can you make money by investing in real estate?
 Yes you can.
 Can you get rich quick by doing it?
 Probably not as quick as you think.

 If you’re interested in buying or investing in a property anytime in the near future, give me a call or send me an email.
-I would be happy to answer any questions you might have.<br>&nbsp;
+I would be happy to answer any questions you might have.<br>